Celebrant or Registrar Led Ceremony? Your Questions Answered

-If you're not sure what the difference between a celebrant and registrar is, and whether you want a celebrant led ceremony, then this post is for you - read on.
+If you're not sure what the difference between a celebrant and a registrar is, and whether you want a celebrant-led ceremony, then this post is for you!

 Although historically couples have booked registrars for their ceremonies, demand for unique, personalised weddings is growing.
 This is where celebrants offer couples creativity and choice.
 With a celebrant, couples can choose their ceremony timing, style, format and content, just as you would choose every other element of your special day.